kainatquaderee/sd-webui-reactor-Nsfw_freedom/README.md

 # ReActor for Stable Diffusion

-### The Fast and Simple FaceSwap Extension with a lot of improvements and with ~~NSFW filter~~ no NSFW filter("Freedom IS peace.
-Oh, no. It's an invitation to chaos") (~~it has a nudity detector to avoid using this software with 18+ content~~ It has nothing like that.
+### The Fast and Simple FaceSwap Extension with a lot of improvements and with ~~NSFW filter~~ no NSFW filter("Freedom IS peace."-Connor "Oh, no. It's an invitation to chaos"-Haytham(credit @Assassin's Creed III)) (~~it has a nudity detector to avoid using this software with 18+ content~~ It has nothing like that.
 You are free and You gotta take responsibility for what you do.)

 > By using this Node you accept and assume [responsibility](#disclaimer))